MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/recovery-process-of-dfs-namespace.md

 ## More information

 The recovery process of a DFS Namespace depends on how the namespace configuration data was lost, the type of Namespace (domain or standalone), and what types of backups exist of the data.
 The data may have been inappropriately modified through the DFS management tools, deleted directly within Active Directory or the registry, or corrupted.
-Backups types of the configuration data include System-state backups of a domain controller, backups of `DFS Roots/Namespace servers`, exported data via the `dfsutil.exe` utility, and DFS service registry keys.
+Backups types of the configuration data include System-state backups of a domain controller, backups of DFS Roots/Namespace servers, exported data via the dfsutil.exe utility, and DFS service registry keys.

 Background:

-Before beginning the recovery process, determine if the loss of the DFS Namespace was due to accidental administrative deletion of the namespace contents or by `loss/corruption` of the DFS configuration data.
+Before beginning the recovery process, determine if the loss of the DFS Namespace was due to accidental administrative deletion of the namespace contents or by loss/corruption of the DFS configuration data.

 > DFSN Recovery options:
 Standalone DFSN